 6) Focusing on perfection not scalability

-7) You’re not empowering your users
+7) You’re not empowering your customers

 Know when to refer your callers to online resources – ideally your own.
-If you notice an easy issue that keeps coming up, send out an email with an easy one-pager to prevent future tickets.
+If you notice an easy issue that keeps coming up, send out a customer support email with an easy one-pager to prevent future tickets.
 A good IT helpdesk should aim to reduce tickets through long-term fixes and user training.
 If you can, create a self-service section on your website so users can find the problem without calling the helpdesk, saving everyone time and money.

-8) Avoiding permanent corrective action
+8) Finally, the last of the help desk mistakes: Avoiding permanent corrective action

 If you’re motivated by tickets, you’ll have no incentive to take permanent corrective action when you spot a trend or recurring problem.
 In the long run, this will cost your customers money – and cost you customers.
 Your clients want to trust that if you can fix a long-term problem, you will.
 Even if you’re not responsible for their managed services, you should still have clear points of escalation and lines of communication.
 A good IT helpdesk should communicate any improvements they think their client should make.